AU-DIS/A-GLIMPSE-Reloaded/README.md

 # Other comments
 The regret tracking is a bit weird so ignore those plots for now and focus on the accuracy plots.

-I will verify code behaviour and implementations as I build a c++ implementation.
+I will verify code behaviour and implementations as I build a C++ implementation.
 That may take some time, so if you spot anything that is straight up wrong let me know so I can take a look.

 Feel free to ask questions!